The American Plate Number Single Society

 From 1966-1981, the post office often printed a separate plate number for each color that was used in the printing process.
 Some collectors felt that this often required a large investment, as these issues were traditionally collected in plate blocks of 10, 12 or 20 stamps or even the entire pane.
 Plate number single collectors collect these issues in strips or as singles.

-Scott 1698b, 13¢ Olympics error (no perforations), showing 5-digit plate numbers for each color used in the printing process.
+Scott 1698b, 13¢ Olympics error (no perforations), showing 5-digit yellow plate number.
+Additional plate numbers appear adjacent to other stamps, in magenta, cyan, black and each other color used to print the stamps.

 Beginning in 1981, the post office started reducing the now 5-digit plate number to a single digit for each issue, generally starting with 1.
 Multiple plates used to print multiple colors could now be represented by single digits in each ink color used, such as 1111.